-The deputy is able to read some settings from a configuration file (deputy.ini) located in the same directory as the deputy VST DLL (deputy.dll or deputy64.dll) itself.
+The Deputy is able to read some settings from a configuration file (deputy.ini) located in the same directory as the Deputy VST DLL (deputy.dll or deputy64.dll) or Mac VST/AU (Deputy.component or Deputy.vst) itself.
 After you have edited this INI file in a text editor, you have to reload it using the Reload Configuration command from the File menu (see section Program and File Menu).